Junbol-Frontend-Mentor/article-preview-component/README.md

-# Frontend Mentor - Huddle landing page with single introductory section solution
+# Frontend Mentor - Article preview component solution

-This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents